-Since April 2017, five qualified and talented scholars have been awarded with the Erin Aaberg Givans Memorial Scholarship.
-The most recent scholarships were given in April 2019.
+Since April 2017, seven qualified and talented scholars have been awarded with the Erin Aaberg Givans Memorial Scholarship.
+The most recent scholarships were given in the Spring of 2020.
 CSCC and the Givans Family, feel confident that these students will carry on Ms. Aaberg Givans’ legacy as an effective advocate for children’s health care issues.

 Anna Peare grew up in Lafayette, California and graduated from Acalanes High School in 2012.
 She attended UC Davis, where she completed a B.S. with honors in Community and Regional Development and Spanish minor in 2016.
 During her time at UC Davis, Anna worked for Amigos de las Américas, an international youth development organization, both domestically on training programs in the Sacramento-Davis region, and internationally on youth leadership and community health programs in in Ecuador, Costa Rica, and Mexico.
 After graduating from UC Davis, Anna moved to Washington D.C. where she worked creating and facilitating group prenatal, pediatric, and chronic care programs at the health clinic Mary’s Center.
 While at Mary’s Center, Anna solidified her desire to work in the maternal and child health realm of public health, and to find creative solutions for pressing health issues facing women and children.